Commercial wall coating in Cambridge that starts with the wall

 Survey first, specification second, coating last

 Our process is deliberately unexciting.
 We survey the elevations, identify the substrate and any existing systems, trace the causes of cracking or damp, and put the findings into a written specification covering repairs, preparation and the proposed coating.
 Only then do we price and programme the work, scheduled around your operating hours where access allows.
-We cover Cambridge itself and work across the surrounding towns, including Ely, Newmarket, Huntingdon and Royston, which suits organisations with sites spread around Cambridgeshire and its borders.
+We cover Cambridge itself and work across the surrounding towns, including Ely, Newmarket, Huntingdon and Royston.
+That suits organisations with sites spread around Cambridgeshire and its borders.

 When we advise you not to coat